 What’s next

-- Senators Durbin and Blumenthal are advocating for a national conversation on political rhetoric and violence.
+- Senators are urging a national conversation on political rhetoric and its consequences following Kirk's assassination.

-- Investigations into the circumstances surrounding Kirk's assassination are ongoing, with potential implications for political activism.
+- Investigations into the circumstances surrounding Kirk's assassination are ongoing, with potential implications for political accountability.